rocket-pool/RPIPs/tokenomics-explainers/001-why-rework.md

 - With -5% net RPL performance, the operator sees a **21% drop** compared to solo staking rewards.
 - With +5% net RPL performance, the operator sees a **40% boost** compared to solo staking rewards.

-RPL value change dominates rewards, and given the volatility in crypto, this can very easily outweigh staking rewards.
+RPL value change dominates rewards, and given the volatility in crypto, this is likely to outweigh staking rewards.

 ### RPL Rewards are not attractive enough for node operators to maintain the minimum